-VA students who fail to meet the flight programs requirements in either academics or attendance, satisfactory progress and the VA educational benefits.
+VA students who fail to meet the flight programs standards of progress, including the minimum requirements in either academics or attendance, will be determined to not be making satisfactory progress and the VA educational benefits.
+The school's certifying official will submit a (22-1999b) effective on the last day of probation.